larsks/linkwort/README.md

 ## Features

-Linkwork will check Markdown files for the following issues:
+Linkwort will check Markdown files for the following issues:

 - Lines too long.
 By default linkwork will raise an error for lines longer than 80 characters, but the maximum length is configurable.